 This is actually part of step #2, but I’m making it a separate point because, at many organizations, social media content tends to be an afterthought, filed under promotion.
 Your social media plan needs to be part of your content plan, and not look like this:

-After report is published, post about it on LinkedIn, Facebook, and Twitter.
+After whitepaper is published, post about it on LinkedIn, Facebook, and Twitter.

 Based on your initial analysis of where your audiences are, decide on the most important content platforms for you.
 Say you’ve decided to focus most of your limited social media resources on Twitter.